moszkva/fileuploader/README.md

   - Stores file's metadatas in a database table
   - Stores file in filesystem
-  - Easy way for getting stored file
+  - Easy way for getting stored file and download that
   - Easy configuration

 ##Installation via Composer##